raspberrypilearning/mapping-data/en/step_4.md

 A dictionary in Python stores pairs of **keys** and **values**.

 Both keys and values can be almost any value you can store in Python.
-Although neither lists nor dictionaries can be keys.
+Although lists and dictionaries cannot be keys.

 You can use a key to get its connected value.